-From 1598 onwards, most parishes were required to furnish an annual copy for the bishop of those baptisms, marriages and burials that had een recorded in the register during the preceding year.
+From 1598 onwards, most parishes were required to furnish an annual copy for the bishop of those baptisms, marriages and burials that had been entered in the register in the preceding 12 months.

 Some of these copies were constructed as the original register entries were made.
 Others were compiled retrospectively, once the year had ended.
-As a result, under both approaches, there are variations (sometimes providing key details for family historians) between entries in a parish register and the corresponding transcripts prepared for the bishop.
+As a result, under both approaches, there are variations (sometimes providing vital missing details for family historians) between entries in a parish register and the corresponding transcripts prepared for the bishop.

 Once prepared, bishops' transcripts were sent to the bishop holding authority over the parish.
 There are a few instances of bishops' transcripts before 1598 and the transcripts mostly ceased around 1837 with the arrival of the civil registration process.
 A very few BTs extend into the mid-19th century.

 Many bishops' transcripts have been lost or destroyed but there are situations where BTs survive while the original register has been lost.
 This makes BTs a valuable resource in your research.
 Where both registers and bishops' transcripts survive, it is good practice to check both, and compare the detail of the entries.
 As explained above, there are inevitable differences for some entries - offering a challenge on which source to accept in your research.

-Surviving BTs for Berkshire are held in the Wiltshire and Swindon History Centre (because the Berkshire Archdeaconry formed part of the Salisbury Diocese for the period before 1836) and, for the few BTs prepared subsequently, in the Oxfordshire History Centre (because in 1836 the Berkshire Archdeaconry transferred to the Oxford Diocese).
+Surviving BTs for Berkshire are held in the Wiltshire and Swindon History Centre (the Berkshire Archdeaconry formed part of the Salisbury Diocese until 1836).
+For the few BTs prepared subsequently, original returns are held in the Oxfordshire History Centre (after the 1836 transfer of the Berkshire Archdeaconry the Oxford Diocese).

 Following changes to modern county boundaries in 1974, some North Berkshire parish registers have been indexed or transcribed by the Oxfordshire Family History Society.
 Because of the techniques and materials used, most of these Oxfordshire FHS outputs cannot be readily searched in the same way that Berkshire Family History Society CD publications are used.
 Most of these are available from the Shop on this website, either as microfiche or on non-searchable CDs.

 LDS Family History Centres